 How to reduce herbicide resistance?

-- Always Rotate Modes of Action.
-Continuous use of herbicides with the same MOA select for resistant plants within a population.
+- Always Rotate Modes of Action (MOA) groups.
+If you always use herbicides with the same MOA you tend to select for resistant plants within a population.

-- If you use Tank Mixtures of different herbicide groups it helps prevent the development of resistance.
+- If you use tank mixes of different herbicide groups it helps delay herbicide resistance.

-- For those of you who use both Pre- and Post-Emergent Herbicides.
-If you use them in a tank mix well done!
-This is a key management strategy to help prevent herbicide resistance.
+- Try and use mixes of Pre- and Post-Emergents in the same tank.
+This is a key strategy to help prevent resistance.

-- When you spray get cover over the entire area and minimise any escapes.
+- When you spray treat the entire area.
+This minimises any “escapes”.

-- Cultural programs that optimise the Environment for Turf Plants at the expense of weeds are an excellent non chemical approach to resistance management.
+- A cultural program that favours turf grass at the expense of weeds is an excellent non chemical approach to manage resistance.

-- There are 12 herbicide MOA groups that control annual bluegrass – four preemergence and eight postemergence.
-Annual bluegrass has confirmed resistance to eight of these herbicide MOA groups.
+- There are 12 MOA groups that manage Winter grass.
+Four of these are pre-emergents and eight are post emergents.
+Winter grass has confirmed resistance to eight of these MOA groups.

-How a herbicide controls susceptible plants is the mode of action.
+How a herbicide controls susceptible plants is the MOA.
 It can be:

 - The biological process or enzyme in the plant that the herbicide interrupts.